getflywheel/create-local-addon/README.md

 * **Add-on Won't Enable**: there are a few reasons your new add-on may not be enabled automatically.
 	1. Make sure you did not set the `--disable` flag (we know, but it doesn't hurt to double check, right?).
 	2. In order to enable your add-on, either the directory for your add-on must be in the local add-ons directory or a symlink must exist in the local add-ons directory pointing to your add-on directory.
 Therefore, if you use the `--do-not-symlink` flag without adding the `--place-directly` flag, your add-on cannot be enabled automatically.
-	3. By necessity, the generator will use **yarn** to install and build your add-on's dependencies before enabling it.
+	3. By necessity, the generator will use **npm** to install and build your add-on's dependencies before enabling it (you can also use **yarn**).
 If this process fails, your add-on cannot be enabled.
 Ensure that the build process was successful; if not, you can look at performing these steps manually (listed below).
 	4. If Local is already running when you create your add-on, you will need to restart Local to see your add-on appear.

 #### Local Add-on Directory